 If, after arriving at the perfect place with your strategy, you'd like to have someone usher you through to the finish line, we are available for consulting services.
 We'll work with you or your key staff members to bring new products and services to market.

-Have you ever been told by a service company, "We'll be there between 2pm and 6pm.
+Have you ever been told by the cable company, "We'll be there between 2pm and 6pm.
 We'll call you 15 minutes ahead of time to let you know we are coming, and if you don't answer we are moving onto the next customer"?
 Same here.
 We all hate that.
-But how are your consumers really feeling about you and what can you do to delight them?
+But how are your clients really feeling about you and what can you do to delight them?
 We offer a full suite of user insight services.
-We can tell you what they actually mean when they hit the X button on your app or reveal the way they really experience your lobby.
+We can tell you what they actually mean when they hit the X button on your website or reveal the way they really experience your lobby.